 Keep Your Viewing Habits Anonymous

 When a user’s Internet traffic is routed through a VPN, it is encrypted and becomes completely anonymous.
-None of the usage is tracked and the secure nature of the connection means that the user’s activity remains protected until they turn the VPN off.
+None of the usages is tracked and the secure nature of the connection means that the user’s activity remains protected until they turn the VPN off.

 No Usage Logs

 Many VPN services keep no logs of user connections or activity.
-If a law enforcement or government agency comes to them and demands to see the logs, the company doesn’t have anything to hand over to them.
+If law enforcement or government agency comes to them and demands to see the logs, the company doesn’t have anything to hand over to them.
 This protects user privacy and makes it difficult for overreaching officials to get access to information that’s not any of their business.

 Get Around Censorship